Functional requirements decomposition in set-based design: Abstract

 \section{Abstract}

-{\it The design of complex systems is typically uncertain and ambiguous at early stages.
-Set-Based Design is a promising approach to complex systems design as it supports alternative exploration and gradual uncertainty reduction.
-When designing a complex system, functional requirements decomposition is a common and effective approach to progress the design incrementally.
-However, the current literature on Set-Based Design lacks formal guidance in functional requirements decomposition.
-To bridge the gap, we propose a formal process to hierarchically decompose the functional requirements for Set-Based Design.
-A four-step formal process is proposed to systematically define, reason, and narrow the sets, and eventually decompose the functional requirement into the sub-requirements.
-Such a process can be used by the individual suppliers working in parallel at multiple levels of abstraction and guarantee that the resulting system will eventually satisfy the top-level functional requirements.
-An example of designing a cruise control system is applied to demonstrate the feasibility of the proposed process. }
+Designing systems is typically uncertain and ambiguous at early stages.
+Set-based design supports alternative exploration and gradual uncertainty reduction during the early lifecycle, making it practical for complex systems design.
+In parallel, the functional requirements decomposition helps to advance the design incrementally.
+However, current literature on set-based design lacks formal guidance in how to decompose functional requirements.
+To bridge this gap, we introduce a four-step method to decompose functional requirements for set-based design hierarchically.
+We systematically define, reason, and narrow the sets, breaking down the functional requirements into formal sub-requirements.
+This method allows parallel abstraction, ensuring the resulting system satisfies the top-level functional requirements.